How Much Does General Liability Insurance Cost in California?

 Industry classification

-Your industry in California is the second core factor that influences rate the most due to it determining the severity of risk coming from your work.
+Your industry in California is the second core factor that influences rates the most, as it determines the severity of risk associated with your work.
 For example, an office-based business will often not have many third-party liability risks like slip and falls compared to a cleaning company, so pricing will reflect this accordingly.

-In our research we found that rates can vary anywhere from 82% lower than the state average for tech/it companies to up to 213% higher than California benchmarks for those in the construction and contracting industry.
+In our research, we found that rates can vary from 82% lower than the state average for tech/IT companies to 213% higher than California benchmarks for those in the construction and contracting industry.

 California-Specific General Liability Insurance Cost Factors

-Once you give more location specific details to insurers, the following factors come into place and raise premiums in California for general liability policies.
+Once you provide location-specific details, the following factors come into play and can raise general liability premiums in California.

 congress icon